teejteej/mg/README.md

 # A/B testing & keeping track of this in metrics
 	- `ab_test_with_metrics 'test1', ['var1', 'var2'], :conversion => 'test1_converted'`.
 This will do an A/B test, and store the seen variation for the experiment with the metric user.
+	- `ab_convert! 'test1'`.
+This will track a conversion for test1.

 # Tracking realtime metrics